biscuitboost/yourbanger-fe/src/data/post/fathers-day-gift-ideas.md

 - **Value what he's given** (time, lessons, sacrifice)
 - **Want to spend time with him** (not out of obligation)

 A [custom song](/) about your relationship does all three.
-It takes 2 minutes, costs $1.40, and makes a grown man pretend he has allergies.
+It takes 2 minutes, costs from $1.20, and makes a grown man pretend he has allergies.

 **[Create a Father's Day song →](https://app.yourbanger.com/auth?tab=signup)**